rednafi/rednafi.com/content/misc/tinkering_with_unix_domain_socket.md

     'http://localhost/images/create?fromImage=hello-world:latest'
 ```

-**Listening for docker events:** This API call lets you listen for all incoming events
+**Listening for docker events:** This API call lets you listen for all incoming events from
-from the docker engine.
-You can run the following command on one terminal and send
+the docker engine.
+You can run the following command on one terminal and send events from
-events from another:
+another:

 ```sh
 curl --no-buffer --unix-socket \
     ~/.docker/run/docker.sock http://localhost/events | jq
 ```

-Here, the `--no-buffer` flag is necessary for instructing `curl` to send the output
+Here, the `--no-buffer` flag is necessary for instructing `curl` to send the output events
-events to the input stream of `jq` without doing any buffering.
-This allows `jq` to
+to the input stream of `jq` without doing any buffering.
+This allows `jq` to pretty-print
-pretty-print the outputs in real-time.
-Now from another console if you run the following
+the outputs in real-time.
+Now from another console if you run the following command, you'll
-command, you'll see events pouring into the console that's listening for them:
+see events pouring into the console that's listening for them:

 ```sh
 docker run hello-world
 ```

-The complete list of APIs can be found [here][docker-engine-api].
+The complete list of APIs can be found [here].

 ## Writing a Unix domain socket server in Python

-You can quickly write a simple server that allows clients to connect to it via Unix
+You can quickly write a simple server that allows clients to connect to it via Unix domain
-domain sockets.
-If the clients exist on the same machine then, a UDS server has the
+sockets.
+If the clients exist on the same machine then, a UDS server has the advantage of
-advantage of having lower overhead than its networked TCP counterpart.
+having lower overhead than its networked TCP counterpart.

 The following server uses Python's `socketserver` module to create a stream-based echo
 server: